stivex001/starting_php/README.md

-# simple_calculator
-a simple calculator
+This repo contains a simple calculator design using HTML, CSS and Javascript